On-Air: Play-by-Play Commentary for Mercer County High School football broadcasts

 John is a 1976 graduate of Southern Illinois University-Carbondale with a Bachelor of Science degree in Radio-Television.
 John earned second team All-America honors during his college baseball career and still holds the SIU career record for triples.
 John played professional baseball in the Kansas City Royals organization for three years before beginning his broadcasting career.

-John is married to JoAnn, who is a first grade teacher at Taylor Ridge Elementary School.
-They have three daughters Kelly, Julie, and Lisa.
+John is married to JoAnn, and they have three daughters Kelly, Julie, and Lisa and several grandchildren.
 John loves to play golf in his spare time.

 John might best be known for his excitement during his football broadcasts and his signature phrase, Touch Down Mercer County, Touch Down Golden Eagles!